 He called late one evening around 7:00 pm and asked, after being listed with us just a few days, if he had the right to enter into a contract without my approval.
 I said, "of course you do!"

 He went on to say that it was important to know immediately because the buyer's agent said the deal had to be done that evening!
 That, in itself, is a high pressure sales tactic and not professional!
 After the deal was inked, the seller sent a copy of the executed sales contract.
-We do ask all 'self-represented' sellers to do so as it keeps ADDvantage® in the loop for MLS 'contract pending' reporting concerns.
+We do ask all "self-represented" sellers to do so as it keeps ADDvantage® in the loop for MLS "contract pending" reporting concerns.
 After reviewing the contract just to see what they did (because the "had to get it done tonight rush" concerned me), even though I didn't represent them, I noticed the seller was paying for the property survey, which is traditionally a cost paid by the buyer ($400), and the buyer's agent added language to the contract (this is why professional representation is needed because often dangerous add-on language is added to contracts which goes beyond what has been approved by the Florida Supreme Court) that no inspections would be done until an appraisal was successfully completed for an amount equal to or greater than the sales price.
 She (the buyer's agent/ Realtor®) said this was what they are doing in her area.
 And, the seller was paying closing costs and paying 3% commissions for this add on.

 This contract, at face-value, seems quite un-balanced.
 I believe the seller was rushed without truly understanding what was happening.
 I believe they were excited about selling and possibly weren't savvy enough to catch these contract issues.
-The cost of an upgrade to our Platinum Plan would have been a good investment.
+The cost of an upgrade to our StreetSmart PRO Plan would have been a good investment.

-Case #2: This was the 'taking candy from a baby' Realtor®.
+Case #2: This was the "taking candy from a baby" Realtor®.
 Her comment was, "in all my years as Broker I never made such as easy deal."
 Her comment was upsetting because we don't want our "self-represented sellers" to be taken advantage of, even if it's one of our main products that we offer.
 What she was saying was the seller gave her every concession.
 This means the seller did not get their best deal, either!

 Case #3: In this example, we were representing the seller.
-This seller 'was' a Realtor® in another state.
+This seller was a Realtor® in another state.
 The buyer is an active licensed Realtor® in Florida which makes this situation particularly interesting!
 After an initial written offer, the offer was verbally negotiated and a final version was sent to me.
 I didn't trust the pre-approval letter (I never do) and called the lender.
 The loan officer confirmed that the buyer had not fully complied with all the terms of the pre-approval letter that I had in front of me.
 In other words, the pre-approval letter was worthless and really should never have been printed on its worthless paper!
 Once I brought this to the buyer/Realtor® attention, she said, "Oh, I am going with a different lender and will provide a new letter."
 To date, I have not received that new pre-approval letter.
 While I have not heard back from the buyer/Realtor®, I will recommend to my seller that we condition of acceptance of the deal with the language "buyer agrees to provide seller with a 'buyer-ready' letter with 3 days of effective date."
 This will ensure we have a qualified buyer.

 As well, my seller client (past Realtor®) had issues with the "as-is" contract.
-She thought an 'as-is' meant if the buyer fails to close they would forfeit their deposit which is not the case.
+She thought an "as-is" meant if the buyer fails to close they would forfeit their deposit which is not the case.
 I further explained that kind of contract would be an "as-is-where-is" contract.
 Furthermore, she said having a "zero repair limit would allow the buyer to escape rather easily."
 I said, "The buyer can escape even if the repair limit was $2000 under the right conditions or if financing falls through at the last moment."

 You will receive: